 - 5. Motions of No Confidence must be heard and voted on in a forum that is superior to the level at which a given elected office sits.
 The interpretation of whether a given forum is eligible to hear a given motion ultimately sits with the Union President. - 5.1.
 Motions of No Confidence in CSP Committee Members may be heard by the General Committee of the relevant Management Group or Constituent Union. - 5.2.
-Motions of No Confidence in Academic and Wellbeing Year Representatives may be heard by the General Committee of the relevant Constituent Union. - 5.3.
-Motions of No Confidence in Academic and Wellbeing Department Representatives may be heard by the Education and Representation Board and the Community and Welfare Board respectively. - 5.4.
-Motions of No Confidence in Management Group General Committee Members may be heard by the Clubs, Societies and Projects Board. - 5.5.
-Motions of No Confidence in Constituent Union General Committee Members may be heard by the Governance and Identity Board. - 5.6.
-A Motion of No Confidence in the Felix Editor may only be heard by Union Council.

-- 5.7.
-Union Council may hear a Motion of No Confidence in any elected officer. - 5.8.
+Motions of No Confidence Undergraduate Year or Department Representatives may be heard by the General Committee of the relevant Constituent Union. - 5.3.
+Motions of No Confidence in Management Group Committee Members may be heard by the Clubs, Societies and Projects Board. - 5.4.
+Motions of No Confidence in Constituent Union General Committee Members may be heard by the Constituent Union Forum. - 5.5.
+Union Council may hear a Motion of No Confidence in any elected officer. - 5.6.
 With the exception of Union Council, no Committee may hear a Motion of No Confidence in one of its own voting Members.